 6. What do you enjoy about working in a call center?

-an agent cannot answer this question, he or she may not be the best hire.
+If an agent cannot answer this call center agent interview question, he or she may not be the best hire.
 Employees who find personal fulfillment in their work always perform at a higher level.